-Andrew School is a Kindergarten to Grade 6 school located in the Village of Andrew, a small rural farming community in the northeast region of Lamont County.
+Andrew School is a kindergarten to Grade 6 school located in the Village of Andrew, a small rural farming community in the northeast region of Lamont County.
 The Board of Trustees of Elk Island Public Schools is the registered owner of the Andrew School site.
 The Village of Andrew owns a facility adjoined to the Andrew School and the Board shared in the construction costs of this facility-namely a library, corridor and a mechanical room.
-Currently the Village of Andrew leases from the Board the land required for this facility, which includes parking, grounds and sidewalks.
-The lease established was a dollar per year for a period of 99 years.
+Currently, the Village of Andrew leases from the Board the land required for this facility, which includes parking, grounds and sidewalks.
+The lease was established at a dollar over a period of 99 years.
+Also, Elk Island Public Schools pays all utility, custodial, and maintenance costs for the adjoined facility.

 The 2021 Census reported a population of 366 in the Village of Andrew census subdivision.
-An analysis of census data from 2016-21 shows an overall population decline of 13.9% for the Village of Andrew (see Attachment 4 - Census - Population Change).
+An analysis of census data from 2016-21 shows an overall population decline of 13.9 per cent for the Village of Andrew (see Attachment 4 - Census - Population Change).